 Security concern of RDP

-With the popularity of RDP, more and more its vulnerabilities were revealed.
+With the popularity of RDP, more and more of its vulnerabilities were revealed.
 One of the most famous vulnerabilities may be the man-in-the-middle attacks, which may intercept the connection between the client and the server, compromising the communication in the process.
-Other vulnerabilities like Key-logging attacks (hackers create sophisticated malware that tracks all the keys users press on their keyboards while accessing RDS) and EternalBlue attacks (hackers execute arbitrary codes remotely, making them have access to the network) also bring great threat to the safety of RDP connection.
+Other vulnerabilities include Key-logging attacks (hackers create sophisticated malware that tracks all the keys users press on their keyboards while accessing RDS) and EternalBlue attacks (hackers execute arbitrary codes remotely, giving them access to the network) also bring great threat to the safety of RDP connection.

 Three different types of RDP security layers

 To secure RDP connections, there are three types of security layers for RDP communications: Negotiate, RDP, and SSL.
 Next, we’ll introduce them one by one.

 The Negotiate method enforces the most secure approach that the client supports.
 RDS sessions use the Negotiate technique by default.
 The usage of the Negotiate method requires Transport Layer Security (TLS) version 1.0.
 The Negotiate technique is used to authenticate the RD Session Host server if TLS is provided.
 If TLS is not available, RDP (discussed further below) will be utilized to secure communications, but the RD Session Host server will not be authenticated.